PrinceJonaa/PrinceJonaa/README.md

 - **Artist • Engineer • Theologian • Architect of Presence**
 - Founder of **Intervised LLC** — “Broadcast Outward”
 - Building systems that think, feel, and reflect
-- Code is not just utility—it’s transmission
+- Code is not just utility; it’s transmission

 ---